 As the government continues to issue more and more debt, the debt “crowds out” productive investments in people, machinery, technology, and new ventures.
 This diminished private investment results in fewer job opportunities and lower income.

-According to the Congressional Budget Office, average income will grow more slowly over the next 30 years if debt is on an upward path compared to a downward path.
-In today’s dollars, that’s $7,000 less income per person.
-And over 30 years of working, it represents $75,000 in lost income.
+According to the Congressional Budget Office, average income will grow more slowly over the next 30 years than if Congress put debt on a downward path.
+In today’s dollars, that’s $6,000 less income per person.
+Over 30 years of working starting today, it represents $60,000 in lost income.